 Want to know the design center upgrades that make your home look like a million bucks?
 I think it’s important to choose upgrades that makes since to you.
 Ones that you enjoy.
 You think they look prettier, match your décor style or will actually function better with how you live.
 But let’s be real, we also want our home to look nice.
 And we want our home purchase to be a good investment.
 Or at least look like one.
 So, as someone who’s literally toured thousands of homes in my lifetime, including several hundred million dollar digs, I’m here to share with you what design upgrades and features make your home look more luxurious.
-But before we get started, go ahead and grab my FREE New Home Design Center Checklist.
-You’ll step into the design center totally prepared to beautifully style any area of your home.
+But before we get started, go ahead and join my FREE Decorating Made Easy Challenge.
+You’ll learn the tricks to easily decorate your home, even if you don’t have an eye for design.
 Now let’s get started.

 Design Center Upgrades To Make Your House Look Like A Million Bucks